Onelinerhub/onelinerhub/ffmpeg/how-to-split-video-into-multiple-parts.md

 # How to split video into multiple parts

-### At the moment, the only reliable option is to manually call corresponding commands to cut off parts from the original video:
+### At the moment, the only reliable option is to manually call corresponding commands to cut off parts from the original video.
+In this example we cut 3 video parts 5-seconds length each:

 ```bash
 ffmpeg -i in.mp4 -ss 0  -t 5 p1.mp4